Printable Fact Sheet

 MILITARY IMPORTANCE OF ALASKA

-Alaska lies across the great circle routes connecting the Asian-Pacific theater with Europe and North America, making it an ideal refueling location for aircraft using polar or near-polar routes.
-Military installations in Alaska are much closer to Asia and Europe than many in the contiguous United States, providing a staging location for a rapid military response capability.
+Alaska lies across the great circle routes connecting the Asian-Pacific theater with North America, making it an ideal refueling location for aircraft using polar or near-polar routes.
+Military installations in Alaska are much closer to Asia and Europe than most in the contiguous United States, providing an ideal staging location for a rapid military response capability.

 In recent years, an accelerating disappearance of multi-year ice in the Arctic Ocean has highlighted the implications of increased human activity in the region.
-The United States is an Arctic nation solely because of the state of Alaska, giving the nation a compelling interest in the possibility of increased shipping traffic and natural resource potential in the region.
-Homeland Defense and Civil Support missions are becoming increasingly important concerns for national policy due to increased activity in the region, and ALCOM, through it's JTF-AK responsibility, continues to play a critical role in executing these missions.
+The United States is an Arctic nation solely because of the State of Alaska, giving the nation a compelling interest in the possibility of increased shipping traffic and natural resource potential in the region.
+Homeland defense and civil support missions are becoming increasingly important concerns for national policy due to increased activity in the region, and ALCOM, continues to play a critical role in executing these missions.